JasonLocklin/Dissertation/General/Discussion.md

 made in response to a possible challenge to previous findings of spatial working memory deficits in neglect.
-Namely, that such deficits may result from an inability to access attentional resources for rehearsal of spatial locations.
-In the single square condition, if rehearsal was utilized, it would not involve spatial attention.
-Despite this, the working memory deficit was, indeed, demonstrated.
-Nevertheless, this does not provide evidence that spatial rehearsal was occurring in the previous studies of spatial working memory, so further research will be required to determine the actual role, if any, of rehearsal in both those spatial working memory tasks, and the visual working memory task presented here.
-Self-reports of rehearsal strategies, as well as experimental manipulations to prevent or encourage rehearsal could be used to determine whether or not neglect patients utilize rehearsal, and to what degree it is necessary for healthy performance on these tasks.
+Namely, that such deficits may result from an inability to access attentional resources for rehearsal of spatial locations [@Awh2001].
+In the single square
+condition, if rehearsal was utilized, it would primarily involve rehearsal of information such as colour, rather than involving spatial attention.
+Despite this, the working memory deficit was, indeed, evident.
+As a result, the findings support the notion that working memory deficits observed in neglect are not a direct consequence of attention deficits, and are likely independently caused.

 [Prisms are limited] Thus far, one of the most promising treatments for rehabilitating neglect has been prism adaptation